pingcap/tidb/docs/design/2022-03-31-concurrent-ddl-framawork.md

 }
 ```

-To prevent all the workers in worker pool occupied by the long run job like `add index`, TiDB will divide the pool into two types: `addIndex` worker pool and `general` worker pool, then the DDL job manager will be
+To prevent all the workers in worker pool occupied by the long run job like `add index`, TiDB will divide the pool into two types: `reorg` worker pool and `general` worker pool, then the DDL job manager will be

 ```golang
 for {